mithi/hello-tiny-box/README.md

 cy = vy * ch / vh
 ```

-This a pseudocode showing how we render the scene
+The pseudocode below shows how we render a scene

 ```
 RenderModel(model, transform) {